Pious fraud: Use of the phrase

 The Oxford English Dictionary reports the phrase is first known to have been used in English in 1678.
-Edward Gibbon was particularly fond of the phrase, using it often in his monumental and controversial work The History of the Decline and Fall of the Roman Empire in which he criticized the likelihood of some of the martyrs and miracles of the early Christian church.
+Edward Gibbon was particularly fond of the phrase, using it often in his monumental and controversial work The History of the Decline and Fall of the Roman Empire, in which he criticized the likelihood of some of the martyrs and miracles of the early Christian church.

+Friederich Nietzsche translates pia fraus, as "holy lie" in many of his writings, like Twilight of the Idols, The Antichrist and The Will to Power.

 William W. Howells wrote that shamans know that their tricks are impostures, but that all who studied them agree that they really believe in their power to deal with spirits.
 According to Howells, their main purpose is an honest one and they believe that this justifies the means of hoodwinking their followers in minor technical matters.

+In religious contexts

+The 14th century Catholic bishop Nicole Oresme, called attention to the Shroud of Turin as a major case of fake venerated objects being used by clergymen to "elicit offerings for their churches".

+An Italian priest Lorenzo Valla was first to undermine the legitimacy of the Donation of Constantine, which was a document created to bolster the authority and power of the Pope.

+Martin Luther a Protestant reformer had complained that: "What lies there are about relics!
+One claims to have a feather from the wing of the angel Gabriel, and the bishop of Mainz has a flame from Moses’ burning bush.
+And how does it happen that eighteen apostles are buried in Germany when Christ had only twelve?"
+John Calvin another reformer, would write a Treatise on Relics, about the problem of relic forgeries since the time of Augustine of Hippo.